Natisfaction/NaitOS/README.md

 ## What next???

-A lot of features are coming up in version 2.0 (not soon), the main ones are the following:
+Maybe in the future when I'll continue to work with this OS, the main planned features are the following:
  - **Memory management**
  - **File System** (FAT12)